cabforum/smime/SBR.md

 This section defines the permitted processes and procedures for confirming the Applicant's control of the email addresses to be included in issued Certificates.

-The CA SHALL verify that Applicant controls the email accounts associated with all email addresses referenced in the Certificate or has been authorized by the email account holder to act on the account holder’s behalf.
+The CA SHALL verify that the Applicant controls the email accounts associated with all email addresses referenced in the Certificate or has been authorized by the email account holder to act on the account holder’s behalf.

-The CA SHALL NOT delegate the verification of mailbox authorization or control.
+The CA SHALL NOT delegate the verification of mailbox authorization or control except for the non-domain portion of an email address as allowed by section 3.2.2.1.

 **Note:** Email addresses may be listed in Subscriber Certificates using `rfc822Names` or `otherNames` of `type id-on-SmtpUTF8Mailbox` in the subjectAltName extension or in Subordinate CA Certificates via `rfc822Names` in permittedSubtrees within the Name Constraints extension.

 The CA's CP/CPS SHALL specify the procedures that the CA employs to perform this verification.
-CAs SHALL maintain a record of which domain validation method, including the relevant version number from the Baseline Requirements or S/MIME Baseline Requirements, used to validate every domain or email address in issued Certificates.
+CAs SHALL maintain a record of which domain validation method, including the relevant version number from the TLS Baseline Requirements or S/MIME Baseline Requirements, used to validate every domain or email address in issued Certificates.

 Completed validations of Applicant authority may be valid for the issuance of multiple Certificates over time.
 In all cases, the validation SHALL have been initiated within the time period specified in the relevant requirement (such as [Section 4.2.1](#421-performing-identification-and-authentication-functions)) prior to Certificate issuance.

 ##### 3.2.2.1  Validating authority over mailbox via domain

-The CA may confirm the Applicant, such as an Enterprise RA, has been authorized by the email account holder to act on the account holder’s behalf by verifying the entity's control over the domain portion of the email address to be used in the Certificate.
+The CA MAY confirm that the Applicant, such as an Enterprise RA or similar entity, has been authorized by the email account holder to act on the account holder’s behalf by verifying the entity's control over the domain portion of the email address to be used in the Certificate.

 The CA SHALL use only the approved methods in Section 3.2.2.4 of the TLS Baseline Requirements to perform this verification.